rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 *[Verified](https://fastestknowntime.com/route/lancaster-canal-uk) on the FKT website*

-The first real Ultra distance test for my legs.
-And it went...
-OK!
+I see this as the first real Ultra distance test for my legs.
 Before now, the longest run I have done is the [Hodder Way](/activities/hodder-way).

 The day started at 5am.
 I ate a quick breakfast and packed up the car with gels and spare kit.
 At about 6, the boys and wife were bundled in too, and we made our way an hour north to meet Phill.